 The faculty in the Department of Mathematics at Kansas State University have a long history of mentoring and supporting undergraduate studies and research by undergraduate math majors who go on to internships, research experiences, high tech jobs, and graduate study in a wide variety of fields.
 Our award winning math faculty obtained their Ph.D.'s from some of the best Universities in the world, and they conduct cutting edge mathematical research in a wide variety of fields.
-Our program has granted nearly 200 bachelor's degrees over the past 10 years.
+Our program has granted over 200 bachelor's degrees during the last 10 years.
 In recent years nearly half of our graduates went on to graduate school, one third went into high tech jobs, ten percent went into high school math teaching, and ten percent went into other jobs.
 K-State has been a very selective recommended mathematics program for more than twenty five years in Rugg's Recommendations on the Colleges.
 The Princeton Review has recognized Kansas State University as one of the Best Colleges and Best Value Colleges in the nation.

 Financial assistance is available in the form of mathematics grading positions, research and competition awards, and scholarships.